Blog & News

 • 30 trials in which researchers failed to protect patient safety or acquire informed consent.

-How are doctors supposed to make good clinical decisions when the information they are reviewing is not what it purports to be?
+How are doctors supposed to make good clinical decisions when medical journals contain misleading information?

 With all the discussion going on about free flow of information, wouldn’t it be nice if we were really talking about the free flow of accurate and reliable information?